Hugh Trenchard, 1st Viscount Trenchard: Second World War

 Notwithstanding their disagreement, Trenchard and Churchill remained on good terms, and on Churchill's 66th birthday (30 November 1940) they took lunch at Chequers.
 The Battle of Britain had recently concluded and Churchill was full of praise for Trenchard's pre-war efforts in establishing the RAF.
 Churchill made Trenchard his last job offer, this time as the reorganizer of Military Intelligence.
 Trenchard seriously considered the offer, but declined it by letter two days later, chiefly because he felt that the job required a degree of tact which he lacked.

 Trenchard speaking informally with Sir Arthur Tedder during the Second World War.

 From mid-1940 onwards, Trenchard realised that by his rash demands in May he had excluded himself from a pivotal role in the British war effort.
 He then took it upon himself to act as an unofficial Inspector-General for the RAF, visiting deployed squadrons across Europe and North Africa on morale-raising visits.
 As a peer, a friend of Churchill's and with direct connections to the Air Staff, he championed the cause of the Air Force in the House of Lords, in the press and with the government, submitting several secret essays concerning the importance he attached to air power.

-A meeting, less than a month before the Normandy landings, of (from left to right) Brigadier General Richard C. Sanders, CG of the 100th Fighter Wing; Major General Ralph Royce, then Deputy Chief of Staff for the Ninth Air Force; Lord Trenchard, Marshal of the Royal Air Force; Brigadier General Otto P. Weyland, CG of the XIX TAC.
+A meeting, less than a month before the Normandy landings, of (from left to right) Brigadier General Richard C. Sanders, CG of the 100th Fighter Wing; Major General Ralph Royce, then Deputy Chief of Staff for the Ninth Air Force; Marshal of the Royal Air Force Lord Trenchard; Brigadier General Otto P. Weyland, CG of the XIX TAC.

 He continued to exert considerable influence over the Royal Air Force.
 Acting with Sir John Salmond he quietly but successfully lobbied for the removal of Newall as Chief of the Air Staff and Dowding as the Command-in-Chief of Fighter Command.
 In the autumn, Newall was replaced by Portal and Dowding was succeeded by Douglas.
 Both the new commanders being Trenchard protégés.

 During the war, the Trenchard elder stepson, John, was killed in action in Italy, and his younger stepson Edward was killed in a flying accident.
 His own first-born son, also called Hugh, was killed in North Africa in 1943.
 However, Trenchard's younger son Thomas survived the war.